zannlimjm/Multi-Agent-RL-Soccer/README.md

 Certain algorithms are taken from online github or inspired by online works.

-## Summary
+# Summary
-Our project focuses on MARL in Google football/soccer environment.
-We have used PPO and A3C.
+This project focuses on MARL in Google football/soccer environment, the algorithms used are: PPO and A3C.

 ### A3C